Corinda State High School

 Corinda State High School (CSHS) is a non-selective, co-educational, state secondary school, located in Corinda, Queensland, Australia.
 The school was established in 1960.

 Campus

 The school is located on one campus in the western suburbs of Brisbane.
 The school has extensive outdoor as well as indoor sporting facilities, a performing arts centre and an agricultural farm as part of the "outdoor classroom".
-The agricultural farm is a unique resource for a large school in close proximity to the city centre of Brisbane and world-class universities.